 check out the rock formations at Kolympethres Beach

-Kolympethres Beach is a beach near the town of Naousa is a beautiful beach that is entirely unlike any other on Paros.
+Kolympethres Beach is a beach near the town of Naousa that is entirely unlike any other on Paros.
 That’s because they have stunning crystal waters and cool rock formations.
 The unique rocks create small swimming pools to swim in and great places to lounge.

 Stroll around Piso Livadi